Supreme Court of India: Landmark judgments

-Land reform
+Fundamental rights

-After some of the courts overturned state laws for redistributing land from zamindar (landlord) estates on the ground that the laws violated the zamindars' fundamental rights, Parliament passed the 1st amendment to the constitution in 1951, followed by the 4th amendment in 1955, to uphold its authority to redistribute land.
-The Supreme Court countered these amendments in 1967 when it ruled in Golaknath v.
-State of Punjab that Parliament did not have the power to abrogate fundamental rights, including the provisions on private property.
-The 25th amendment to the constitution in 1971 curtailed the right of a citizen to property as a fundamental right and gave authority to the government to infringe private property, which led to a furor amongst the zamindars.
+The Parliament passed the first amendment to the constitution in 1951, and the fourth amendment in 1955, which gave it authority to redistribute land owned by zamindars.
+In 1967, the Supreme Court ruled in Golaknath v.
+State of Punjab that the Parliament did not have the power to abrogate the fundamental rights including the provisions on private property.
+In 1971, the 25th amendment to the constitution curtailed the right of a citizen to property as a fundamental right and permitted the acquisition of private property by the government for public use, on the payment of compensation which would be determined by the Parliament and not the courts.